Asian American Resources

 Asian American Immigration

 People from Asian countries have come to the United States for various reasons, and it's not as simple as just wanting to move.
-Some Asians left their home countries because of tough situations like not having enough money, political problems, or conflict.
+Some Asians left their home countries because of tough situations like political problems, conflict or not having enough money.
 These difficulties pushed them to look for new opportunities elsewhere.
 The United States offered many pull factors, such as opportunities for work and the promise of a better life.
 Their journeys were not just about moving from one place to another; their stories are an important part of American history.

 Examples Across History: Push Factors